 Why have I been invited?

-You have been approached because you are a healthcare professional working within the prison healthcare environment and we are seeking the views of people like yourself.
+You have been approached because you are involved in a professional capacity in an aspect of prison healthcare commissioning, policy or management during the pandemic and we are seeking the views of people like yourself.

 What is involved?